pschool-in/curriculum/content/grammar/pronoun/pronoun-mcq.md

 },
 {
     qText: 'How many pets do Shiva have?',
-    options: `He has two parrots.
+    options: `He has two par
     They have two parrots.`
 },
 {